 The bottom line is that you can still shop for electricity rates and plans even if you are in a long-term contract.
-However, if you switch before the end of the initial term of your contract you will likely have to pay an early termination fee.
-Depending on your situation and your contract, that may be a decision worth crunching the numbers over.
+So you are never stuck in your electricity plan contract.

 Scenario #1: “I Found a Better Electricity Rate But I’m in a Contract”

 Electricity rates fluctuate regularly.
 In most of the U.S., electric rates are highest in the summer and lowest in late winter/early spring.
 Because summer is a popular time to move, people often find themselves shopping for electricity during the time of year when rates are the highest.
 When it comes time to renew their contract, they are stuck in a cycle of renewing when rates are the highest.

 It’s no surprise that these customers are frustrated when they notice lower rates available during other times of the year.